 A protective fence has been erected along Olde Baseline Road in the Town of Caledon, closing the Cheltenham Badlands to visitors while a long-term plan guiding future conservation and public access to the site is developed.

 The protective fence is an interim measure to stop further damage to the Badlands while a Master Plan is being developed.
 As required under the Niagara Escarpment Plan, the Master Plan will address public safety improvements, guide long-term conservation activities, and explore options for public enjoyment of the Badlands.
 An environmental consultant will work on the Master Plan, which will take several years to develop and implement.

 Public input and dialogue are an important component of the ongoing Master Planning efforts for the Badlands.
 As such, surveys and public consultation meetings have been held in 2015 and 2016, with more planned in 2017.

-In April 2017, construction of a parking lot at the site will begin.
+In 2017, a parking lot will be constructed.